cbg-ethz/V-pipe/docs/documentation/configuration.md

          └──🧬patient2_20081130_R2.fastq.gz
 ```

 By default, V-pipe will look for the samples in the `samples` directory.
-This can be changed in the configuration file at `input.datadir` see [Configuring the workflow](#configuring-the-workflow).
+This can be changed in the configuration file at `input.datadir` see [Configuring the workflow](configuring-the-workflow).

+(setting-up-samplestsv)=
 ## Setting up `samples.tsv`

 Once the samples are organized in the directory structure, the samples need to be listed in a TSV file.
 This will done automatically after you complete a dry run, e.g.: